History of Kelsey Grammer in Timeline

 August 1997: Marriage to Camille Donatacci

-In August 1997, Kelsey Grammer married dancer and model Camille Donatacci, whom he met on a blind date in 1996.
+In August 1997, Kelsey Grammer married dancer and model Camille Donatacci.

-In 1998, Kelsey Grammer filed a lawsuit against Internet Entertainment Group (IEG), claiming they had stolen a videotape of him in bed with a woman.
-IEG counter-sued Grammer, denying possession of the tape, and Grammer's suit was dropped.
+In 1998, Kelsey Grammer filed a lawsuit against Internet Entertainment Group (IEG), which Grammer claimed had stolen a videotape of him in bed with a woman from his home.
+IEG counter-sued Grammer, denying it was in possession of such a tape, and Grammer's suit was dropped.

 1999: Directors Guild of America Award Nomination